Search the Health Library

 The macrocyclic natural products FK506 and rapamycin are approved immunosuppressive drugs with important biological activities.
 Both have been shown to inhibit T cell activation, albeit with distinct mechanisms.
 In addition, rapamycin has been shown to have strong anti-proliferative activity.
-Both have become approved immunosuppressive and/or anticancer drugs.
 FK506 and rapamycin share an extraordinary mode of action; they act by recruiting an abundant and ubiquitously expressed cellular protein, the prolyl cis-trans isomerase FKBP, and the binary complexes subsequently bind to and allosterically inhibit their target proteins calcineurin and mTOR, respectively.
 Structurally, FK506 and rapamycin share a similar FKBP-binding domain but differ in their effector domains.
-We asked the question of whether we can replace the effector domain of rapamycin with yet another structural scaffold to confer novel protein target specificity.
+In FK506 and rapamycin, Nature has taught us that switching the effector domain of FK506 to that in rapamycin, it is possible to change the targets from calcienurin to mTOR.
+We asked the question of whether we can replace the effector domain of rapamycin with yet another structural scaffold to target other proteins in the human proteome.
 Thus, we designed and generated a library of new macrocycles containing the FKBP-binding

 domain of rapamycin, which are named rapafucins.
 It is hoped that the newly generated rapafucins will be able to target novel proteins in the human proteome, particularly protein-protein interactions.